Howard Andrew Knox: US Army (1908-1911)

-After Fort Ethan Allen, Howard was assigned as assistant to the surgeon at the infirmary of the Third Provisional Regiment in Fort Crockett, which had recently reopened after sustaining hurricane damage in 1900.
+After Fort Ethan Allen, Knox was assigned as assistant to the surgeon at the infirmary of the Third Provisional Regiment in Fort Crockett, which had recently reopened after sustaining hurricane damage in 1900.
 Here he was on duty beginning March 18, 1911.
 In April however, he requested to be restationed at Fort Hancock near his mother, to assist her as she needed to have surgery.
 Although his commanding officer supported his transition, the paperwork was not received by the adjutant general until nearly a week later.
-The surgeon general was consulted, who had previously been the president of the Army Medical School during Howard's enrollment and had written a positive evaluation regarding Howard during that time.
-However, at this time he noted that several events had rendered Howard's future with the army to be uncertain, and thus recommended resignation.
-Howard officially resigned from the Army at the end of April, 1911.
+The surgeon general was consulted, who had previously been the president of the Army Medical School during Knox's enrollment and had written a positive evaluation for him then.
+However, at this time, he noted that several events had rendered Knox's future with the Army to be uncertain, and thus recommended resignation.
+Knox officially resigned from the Army at the end of April, 1911.

 Civilian career

-After leaving the Army, Howard and his wife moved to Sheffield in Berkshire County, Massachusetts.
-Here, Howard started his own practice as a general physician.
+After leaving the Army, Knox and his wife moved to Sheffield in Berkshire County, Massachusetts.
+Here, he started his own practice as a general physician.
 In 1910, lectures given by Sigmund Freud and Carl Jung were published in the American Journal of Psychology, and their work was well known among psychologists as well as medical doctors during this time.
-Howard Knox was among those interested physicians, and he showed an early interested in intelligence.
+Knox was among those interested physicians, and he showed an interest in intelligence.